randlabs/myalgo-connect-homepage/docs/getting-started/myalgo-connect-api.md

 #### Params

-Object `settings` with the following field(s):
+Object `settings` may have the following fields:

-`shouldSelectOneAccount`: Users are allowed to select just one account.
+- `shouldSelectOneAccount`: Users are allowed to select just one account.
 Default is false.

+- `openManager`: Users are sent to **Manage Account** to allow it to change the current wallet(s) selected.
+Default is false.

+- `isLedgerSupported`: Disable Hardware wallet(s) in **Manage Account** to be selected.
+Default is true.

 #### Response